andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 Now, humans are terrible at scheduling processes for two reasons: 1.)
 We're generally not as smart as the thread scheduling algorithms in a kernel 2.)
 An OS can decide to schedule threads based on what's happening at runtime, that can't be easily done while writing the code itself.

-Additionally, reactors require you to fork more processes and use a load-balancer to use the other cores in your machine.
-While granularity is controllable here it is1.)
-More time consuming to implement 2.) is hard to divert work from a process with particularly active connections to those with less active ones for connection based protocols (e.g. web sockets).
+Additionally, reactors require you to spawn multiple processes and use a load-balancer to use the other cores in your machine.
+The downsides of this strategy are that 1.) it is more operationally complex 2.) it is hard to divert work from a process with particularly active connections to those with less active ones for connection based protocols (e.g. web sockets).

-Moreover, one bust provide additional infrastructure for balancing connections across multiple processes, which can be avoided for longer by using a multi-core, threaded approach.
+Moreover, one must provide additional infrastructure for balancing connections across multiple processes, which can be avoided for longer by using a multi-core, threaded approach.

 The entire notion of asynchronous programming is built upon facilities that fit the performance profile described earlier, of sockets and GUI inputs.
 Both of these things really spend most of their time asleep.
 Your OS kernel provides a special performance optimized system call for these situations, on linux systems its called [epoll](http://linux.die.net/man/4/epoll). epoll helps asynchronous code run like a champ.
 Your server's linux kernel is meant to handle a ton of sleepy connections and epoll lets your single reactor thread pluck only the active ones from that list as quickly as possible.